Smurph123452zq/Smurph123452zq/05_Logs/Session_Summaries/Session Logs/Session 4 Heart of the Garden Notes.md

 * How does confronting the Heartstone affect your character's view of the corruption in Magda?
 * What do you plan to do with the artifacts and knowledge gained here?
 * Who in Magda (or beyond) might you trust—or fear—when revealing what you've discovered?

+## Aftermath
+The party returns to the surface of [[Magda]] after Ashqua's ominous address to Eldar.
+The townsfolk know nothing of the Garden of Bones—the passage has been hidden for generations.